Unipotent Ideals and Harish-Chandra Bimodules: -algebras

 Note that an extremal weight for $G$ in $V_G$ is also an extremal weight for $M$.
 Thus, $\Hom_M(V_G,V_M)\neq 0$, as desired. \end{proof}

-\subsection{${W}$-algebras}
+\section{${W}$-algebras}

-To each nilpotent orbit $\OO$, one can attach a finitely-generated associative algebra, called the $W$-\emph{algebra} for $\OO$.
-In this section, we will recall some basic facts about these algebras and their Harish-Chandra bimodules.
+To each nilpotent orbit $\OO$, one can attach a finitely generated associative algebra, called the $W$-\emph{algebra} for $\OO$.
+In this section, we will recall some basic facts about these algebras and their connection to Harish-Chandra bimodules.
 For details and proofs, we refer the reader to \cite{GanGinzburg}, \cite{Premet2002}, and \cite{LosevICM}.
+View $\OO$ as an orbit in $\fg$ using a $G$-invariant identification $\fg \simeq \fg^*$.
+Pick $e\in \OO$, and fix an $\mathfrak{sl}(2)$-triple $(e,f,h)$.
+The \emph{Slodowy slice} associated to $e$ is the affine subspace of $\fg$ defined by